awsdocs/aws-systems-manager-user-guide/doc_source/automation-cf.md

 # Method 1: Use AWS CloudFormation to configure a service role for Automation<a name="automation-cf"></a>

-You can create a service role for Automation from an AWS CloudFormation template\.
+You can create a service role for Automation, a capability of AWS Systems Manager, from an AWS CloudFormation template\.
 After you create the service role, you can specify the service role in runbooks using the parameter `AutomationAssumeRole`\.
 For information about how to run an automation using the Automation service role, see [Running an automation by using an IAM service role](automation-walk-security-assume.md)\.

 ## Create the service role using AWS CloudFormation<a name="automation-cf-create"></a>

-Use the following procedure to create the required IAM role for Systems Manager Automation by using AWS CloudFormation\.
+Use the following procedure to create the required AWS Identity and Access Management \(IAM\) role for Systems Manager Automation by using AWS CloudFormation\.

 **To create the required IAM role**